 The Immigration and Nationality Act (INA) makes visas available to qualified foreign nationals who will contribute to the economic growth of the United States by investing in U.S. businesses and creating jobs for U.S. workers.

 The INA authorizes approximately 10,000 visas each fiscal year for immigrant investors (along with their spouses and unmarried children under the age of 21) who have invested or are actively in the process of investing in a new commercial enterprise and satisfy the applicable job creation requirements.

 The INA established a threshold investment amount of $1,000,000 U.S. dollars per investor.
+The standard minimum investment amount has increased to $1.8 million (from $1 million) to account for inflation.
 At least 3,000 of the approximately 10,000 EB-5 visas annually are reserved for qualified immigrants who invest in new commercial enterprises that will create employment in Targeted Employment Areas (TEA), which includes rural areas and areas with high unemployment.
-The minimum amount for investing in a TEA is currently set at $500,000 U.S. dollars per investor.
+The minimum amount for investing in a TEA is currently set at $900,000 U.S. dollars per investor.

 While the EB-5 visa requires significant monetary investment, foreign-born entrepreneurs and investors may qualify for Lawful Permanent Residence (commonly called “Green Card”) in the EB-2 category if they can demonstrate that the creation and operation of their business will produce significant benefits and is “deemed to be in the national interest” of the United States.

 Overturning nearly two decades of precedent on how an individual qualified for the National Interest Waiver, the Administrative Appeals Office (AAO) in December 2016 issued a precedent decision, Matter of Dhanasar, 26 I&N Dec.
 884 (AAO 2016.
 Matter of Dhanasar provides that USCIS may grant a NIW if the petitioner demonstrates: